-Depending on the severity of the surge, our modular medical facilities can be configured with open-air designs for drive-through or walk-up needs to prevent the spread of disease with ample airflow.
+Depending on the severity of the surge, our modular medical facilities can be configured with open-air designs for walk-up needs to prevent the spread of disease with ample airflow.
 And by design, our medical fabric shelters feature unmatched expansion capabilities.
 This allows your organization to quickly (and easily) accommodate rising numbers of patients.

 The Best Deployable Medical Shelters for Triage Tents

 Hospitals can use and configure BLU-MED’s deployable medical shelters in a variety of ways.
 BLU-MED offers systems ranging from 10-bed medical shelters to as large as 300-bed field hospitals.

 Medical Fabric Shelters

 BLU-MED’s medical fabric shelters are great solutions for triage tents.
 They feature expansion capabilities and the modular, open span design allows for spacious interiors to accommodate hospital staff, medical equipment, and additional patients during a surge event.
 You can custom-design your medical fabric shelter for walk-ins and larger ones can accommodate screening, testing, and vaccination services.

 The BLU-MED Module 2S is a medical fabric shelter system that features an entry vestibule for admitting patients, and military-grade HVAC systems.
 The Module 2S system consists of two medical fabric shelters, joined to create an additional 1,500 square feet of space.